 DOP (Denominazione di Origine Protetta) is a certification that is given to certain foods that are produced in a specific region of Italy and that adhere to strict production guidelines.
 IGP (Indicazione Geografica Protetta) is a similar certification that is given to foods that are produced in a specific region of Italy but that do not necessarily adhere to the same strict production guidelines.

-Balsamic vinegar that is labeled DOP must be produced in the province of Modena or Reggio Emilia in Italy.
-The grape must, must be cooked down into a syrup, and then it must be aged in wooden barrels for a minimum of 12 years.
-IGP balsamic vinegar does not have to be produced in Modena or Reggio Emilia, and the grape must only be cooked down into a syrup.
-It does not need to be aged in wooden barrels, but it must be aged for a minimum of 60 days.
+Balsamic vinegar labeled DOP must be produced in the province of Modena or Reggio Emilia.
+The grape must is cooked down into a syrup and aged in wooden barrels for a minimum of 12 years.
+IGP balsamic vinegar, on the other hand, allows more flexibility in production and requires a much shorter aging period.

 What is the difference between balsamic vinegar and balsamic vinegar of Modena?